Tobadave/find-work/README.md

 	http://localhost/find-work/
 	```

-    If you see a home page, then the application is set for users or employers to register.
+    If you see a home page like the one below, then the application is set for users or employers to register.

 ## Features